 At the top of the tower is the mechanism of the clock which once adorned the temple.
 Since the temple's burial and the passage of time, it has long since stopped working.
 However, the mechanism is not the most notable thing about this room.
-The most notable thing is that the room is the domain of a fiend from beyond sent by Orlusz to observe events - an infernal scribe.
-The scribe appears as a scrawny old man sat cross -legged with a pen and a writing tablet.
+The most notable thing is that the room is the domain of a fiend from beyond sent by Orlusz to observe events- an infernal scribe.
+The scribe appears as a scrawny old man sat cross-legged with a pen and a writing tablet.
 It wears the green robes of a follower of Orlusz.
 Its fiendish nature is made apparent by its blazing red eyes.

-The infernal scribe is not automatically hostile, but is bored and starved of life energy - it feeds on death, but there is nothing to feed on from the undead in the temple, with one notable exception.
-It will seek to engage the player characters in conversation rather than hostilities - though if they attack it will reply in kind.
+The infernal scribe is not automatically hostile, but is bored and starved of life energy- it feeds on death, but there is nothing to feed on from the undead in the temple, with one notable exception.
+It will seek to engage the player characters in conversation rather than hostilitiesthough if they attack it will reply in kind.

 The scribe first of all requests the death of one of the party.
-Assuming they decline, it will ask if they want help - if they are willing to do it a favour.
-It wants the Champion in area 21 (and the wielder of the Spear of Orlusz) destroyed, and can happily direct them there and tell them the Champion's weaknesses.
-Before getting there, it will chat about its love for poetry and calligraphy, hoping to find a fellow admirer amongst the player characters.
+Assuming they decline, it will ask if they want helpif they are willing to do it a favour.
+It wants the Champion in area 21 (and the wielder of the Spear of Orlusz) destroyed, and can happily direct them there and tell them the Champion's weaknesses, including his vulnerability to silver weapons and regenerative powers while holding the spear.
+It will suggest many of the undead in the temple will ignore one wearing the dark green robes of Orlusz's order.

+Before getting to any useful suggestions, the fiend will chat about its love for poetry and calligraphy, hoping to find a fellow admirer amongst the player characters.
 If especially charmed and flattered, it might even use magic to help them, either in the form of a scroll on a spare tablet, or using magic for healing.
-It will not take direct action to aid them against the undead, however - as an observer sent by Orlusz, doing such would be rather naughty.
+It will not take direct action to aid them against the undead, however- as an observer sent by Orlusz, doing such would be rather naughty.